Exo commuter rail: Further details

 The 22 bilevel coaches are in operation on the Saint-Jérôme line.
 The AMT did not purchase additional bilevels as it sought to standardize its train fleet with the arrival of the multi-level coaches.
-However, 20 additional bilevels were purchased by the RTM in March 2018.

-On December 18, 2007, the AMT awarded Bombardier a $386-million contract to build 160 multi-level commuter cars.
+On December 18, 2007, the AMT awarded Bombardier a $386 million contract to build 160 multi-level commuter cars.
 These cars are based on NJ Transit's Multilevel series, and are able to enter the Mount Royal Tunnel, unlike the older GO-style BiLevel cars.
 They are numbered in the 3000s.